jnozzi/cocoadev.com/markdown/BadBadBadXcode.md

 Document Xcode bugs and work arounds.

 Anyone know what to do with Xcode not clearing the warnings and errors out of the file gutters on rebuild? *Have you fixed them?
-Otherwise it's not supposed to - the warnings & errors in the gutters and General/SmartGroup represent the state of your code, and persist across builds.
+Otherwise it's not supposed to - the warnings & errors in the gutters and SmartGroup represent the state of your code, and persist across builds.
 There was a long post on the subject on the xcode-users list by Chris Espinosa on 17 August.
 I don't know if that list is archived anywhere though.*

 Yes, of course I've fixed them :P , and it says build succeeded, but a VERY long list of errors say stays in the gutter and error window... which is a pain, b/c if you've fixed SOME of your errors you don't know which ones are still active... :( I wish I had seen that xcode-users list.
 What was the gist?